 After two summers of study with Robert Spano at the Aspen Music Festival, Mr. Lees was named winner of both the 2011 James Conlon Conducting Prize and the 2012 Aspen Conducting Prizes, respectively.
 In 2013, Mr. Lees returned for a third summer as assistant conductor for the Aspen Music Festival and School.

-Mr. Lees received a prestigious Career Assistance Grant from the Solti Foundation US and was showcased as one of only six conductors selected for the 2011 Bruno Walter Memorial Foundation National Conductor Preview, hosted by the League of American Orchestras and Louisiana Philharmonic Orchestra.
+A recipient of a Career Assistance Grant from the Solti Foundation US, Mr. Lees was also chosen for showcase on the 2011 Bruno Walter Memorial Foundation National Conductor Preview, hosted by the League of American Orchestras and Louisiana Philharmonic Orchestra.

-Mr. Lees has also served as an Assistant Conductor for the world’s leading conductors including Gustavo Dudamel, Charles Dutoit, Herbert Blomstedt, Leonard Slatkin, David Robertson, Robert Spano, Marin Alsop, Pablo Heras-Casado, Stéphane Danève, Susanna Mälkki, and Nicholas McGegan.
+With the New York Philharmonic and St. Louis Symphony, among others, Mr. Lees has served as an cover conductor for the world’s leading conductors, including: Gustavo Dudamel, Paavo Järvi, Herbert Blomstedt, Leonard Slatkin, David Robertson, Robert Spano, Marin Alsop, Pablo Heras-Casado, Stéphane Danève, Susanna Mälkki, and Nicholas McGegan.

-A passionate advocate for contemporary music, Mr. Lees has premiered more than one hundred fifty new works by a diverse range of composers, and collaborated closely with Pulitzer Prize winners John Adams, William Bolcom, John Corigliano, Jennifer Higdon, Joseph Schwantner, Steven Stucky, Caroline Shaw, Roger Reynolds, and Julia Wolfe.
+A dedicated advocate for music of our time, Mr. Lees has premiered more than one hundred fifty new works by a diverse range of composers, and collaborated closely with Pulitzer Prize winners John Adams, William Bolcom, John Corigliano, Jennifer Higdon, Joseph Schwantner, Steven Stucky, Caroline Shaw, Roger Reynolds, and Julia Wolfe.

-A vocal advocate for music education, he has brought his passionate energy to rehearsals and performances with various high school, honors, and conservatory orchestras across the country, including ensembles at the New England Conservatory, The Colburn School, Oberlin Conservatory, and the All-State orchestras of North Carolina and West Virginia.
-He has also been a guest clinician of El-Sistema inspired programs Kidznotes, Youth Orchestra Los Angeles (YOLA), and Heart of Los Angeles (HOLA).
+An equally passionate advocate for music education, Mr. Lees has brought inspirational energy to student orchestras across the country, including ensembles at The Colburn School, the New England Conservatory, Oberlin Conservatory, and various All-State orchestras.
+He has also been a featured guest clinician of El-Sistema inspired programs Youth Orchestra Los Angeles (YOLA), and Heart of Los Angeles (HOLA), and Kidznotes (Durham, NC).